rerun-io/rerun/docs/content/concepts/annotation-context.md

 To help you more with this (and similar) use-case(s), you can also define connections between keypoints as part of your annotation class description.
-The viewer will draw the connecting lines for all connected keypoints whenever that class is used.
+The Viewer will draw the connecting lines for all connected keypoints whenever that class is used.
 Just as with labels and colors this allows you to use the same connection information on any instance that class in your scene.

 Keypoints are currently only applicable to 2D and 3D points.